EffrenAnthony/effrenanthony.github.io/README.md

 ## Decription

-This project for MITxPro is about my portfolio of projects maded in this certification.
-Here I'm showing the projects that I've been developing during the past months and all fo them try to show about the progress of learing HTML, CSS and JavaScript.
+This project for MITxPro is about my portfolio of projects made in this certification.
+Here I'm showing the projects that I've been developing during the past months and for all of them I'm showing about the progress of learning HTML, CSS and JavaScript.
+Here you will find a Landing Page with an introduction of myself, a biography and a resume of my projects.
+Also per each project you will see a page where you will see the information and the links to see the projects in production and the source code.
+To navigate inside the page there is a navigation bar that you can use to move through all of the sites.

 ## How to run: